dirkelko/ui5conWorkshop/exercises/ex8/README.md

 # Exercise 8 - Implementing custom content for the value help dialog

-In this exercise we'll enhance our application with a brand new data-visualization based on https://globe.gl/.
+In this exercise we'll enhance our application with a brand new data visualization based on https://globe.gl/.

 ## Exercise 8.1 - Enhance your projects capabilities

-In this step we want to add the functionality to access node modules and being able to serve static files to our project.
+In this step we want to add the functionality to access node modules and be able to serve static files to our project.

 ##### Install the following NPM dependencies: